mindspore-ai/website-docs/public/install/r2.0/mindspore_cpu_install_docker_en.md

 So far, it means MindSpore CPU has been installed by Docker successfully.

-- If you need to verify the MindInsight installation:
+- If you need to verify the MindSpore Insight installation:

-    Enter ```mindinsight start --port 8080```, and if it prompts that the startup status is successful, it means MindInsight has been installed successfully.
+    Enter ```mindinsight start --port 8080```, and if it prompts that the startup status is successful, it means MindSpore Insight has been installed successfully.

 - If you install a container with the label of `runtime`, you need to install MindSpore yourself.